-5.2.c.3 Administrative Level II (Tier III)
+Administrative Level II (Tier III)

-Includes: Assistant Executive Director, Section Director, Classroom Teacher, Parent/Guardian and Student.
+Includes: Section Director(s), Classroom Teacher, Parent/Guardian and Student.

 Behaviors addressed at this level may include (but not limited to): chronic behaviors from earlier levels and those on the pyramid, leaving campus or class without permission, hiding from the teacher, or skipping classes, bad language, physical assault, cheating and lying, and drugs of any sort.
 Physical assault or harmful behavior that results in biting another person where the skin is broken and or harming another person leaving bruises or cuts and scratches will result in immediate removal from the classroom and parents/guardians will be asked to come and pick up for the remainder of the school day.
 If a pattern develops, a plan will be put in place.
 If no progress is made, academy students may be asked to leave the program.